Skip to content

 • Drop questions about the candidate’s background to eliminate interviewer bias.
 Instead, ask more behavioral and problem-solving questions to understand how a candidate thinks and acts rather than what shaped them personally and professionally.
 By combining structured interviews with pre-employment tests, you can get a more comprehensive picture of a candidate’s skill set and team fit.

 For recruiting professionals, the above trends translate to a bigger talent pool…and bigger workloads, too.
-With an increased supply of candidates, recruiters will likely spend more time wading through hundreds of applications, pre-screening for hard skills, and scheduling rounds of interviews.
+With an increased supply of candidates and an increase in open roles, there will be a heck of a lot of movement.
+Recruiters can expect to spend more time wading through hundreds of applications, pre-screening for hard skills, and scheduling rounds of interviews.

 And without a strong talent acquisition strategy, you risk getting some bad hires on board.